 - Who have I met and really meant to catch up with, but just haven’t made the effort?

-- Who has great energy, great ideas or is always doing something interesting I could learn from?
+- Who has great energy, great ideas, or is always doing something interesting I could learn from?

 Also, if you’re not finding the right support inside your company to take your next step, then it might be time to consider talking to recruiters to test the market, your skill and help you finesse your fuzzy career vision.
 So ask yourself, who is a good recruiter I’ve dealt with in my space?
 Or who would my trusted friends recommend?

 Pick out a few people you’d like to connect/reconnect with and book some catch-ups in the following weeks.
-Don’t wait too long and DO NOT give in to temptation to cancel the meeting just before it!
+Don’t wait too long and DO NOT give in to the temptation to cancel the meeting just before it!
 Everyone gets busy and there is an option to back out at the 11th hour, but investing time into this activity will be worth it.
-I promise you, you will surprise yourself at how much energy, enthusiasm and ideas you get from these meetings to build into your purpose and fuzzy career vision.
+I promise you, you will surprise yourself at how much energy, enthusiasm, and ideas you get from these meetings to build into your purpose and fuzzy career vision.